coliasgroup/microkit_sdf_gen/docs/developing.md

 ## Debugging

-A common exmaple might be someone ran into a segmentation fault while using the Python bindings which means there are a couple possibilities:
+A common example might be someone ran into a segmentation fault while using the Python bindings which means there are a couple possibilities:
 * the Zig code has a memory safety issue.
 * the C bindings have a memory safety issue.